-Katie Allen centres her work primarily on the landscapes of her native South Wales, their changing seasons and shades, transforming them into rich textile of patterns, forms and colours.
-The paintings when viewed as a whole are of recognisable landscapes and natural forms – trees and plants, insects and birds – but on closer inspection become detailed abstract patterns composed of intricate designs and subtle colour harmonies.
+Katie centres her work primarily on the landscapes of her beloved South Wales, and their changing seasons and shades, which she renders through rich patterns, forms and colours.
+When viewed as a whole, her paintings are of recognisable landscapes and natural forms – trees and plants, insects and birds – but on closer inspection they disclose detailed abstract patterns composed of intricate designs and subtle colour harmonies.

-The paintings explore the play of scale from macro to micro and the movement between representational and abstract.
+Katie’s new paintings have been greatly influenced by a recent trip to India; she was inspired by India’s vast palaces decorated with beautiful intricate patterns composed of gemstones and mirrors, by the delicate miniature paintings and richly coloured textiles.
+Her paintings explore the play of scale from macro to micro and the movement between representational and abstract.
 They are enjoyed on different levels, with the viewer constantly finding new areas to explore and be drawn into.
 The rich colours and interplay of harmonies at once reflect the soothing landscapes on which they are based, and at the same time recall the vibrant energy of nature, creating a delicious tension between tranquillity and excitement, serenity and stimulation.